 Did you know?
-Popular ED medications such as Viagra can exacerbate the problem in the long-run
+Popular ED medications such as Viagra and Cialis can exacerbate the problem in the long-run

 Drop goals and expectations – This is a difficult one for most people, and in some ways counter-intuitive.
 However, often by focusing on the goal of ‘getting an erection’, this can make this less likely to happen.
 Learning to be in the present moment, and enjoying whatever is happening, tends to be a more successful strategy.

 Tantric education – Learning to move energy through the body, expanding the amount of pleasure that can be felt, and prolonging love-making can all help to take the focus off getting, and maintaining, an erection.
 Learning semen retention techniques to ejaculate less frequently can also help with improving erectile function.
 Allowing it to come and go as the energy moves through the body can take the pressure off.
 I can help you to become comfortable with talking about ED to existing and prospective partners, taking much of the social shame and stigma out of it.